jhogan/core/README.md

 global variables may have changed.
 This is particularly true of the `orm.security` variables such as `proprietor` and `owner` which make up the security context.
-Be mindful of this when determine the cause of the exception, particulary when the cause may depend on these global variables.
+Be mindful of this when determine the cause of the exception, particularly when the cause may depend on these global variables.
 If such is the case, you may need to set breakpoints (as described below) instead of using post mortem debugging.